Grip (percussion): German grip

 In German grip, the palms of the hands are parallel to the drumhead or other playing surface, and the stick is moved primarily with the wrist.
 German grip provides a large amount of power, but sacrifices the speed provided by the use of the fingers as in French grip.
 It is used when power is the primary concern, such as when playing a bass drum.
 This is also the primary grip for the Moeller method.
-German grip provides the widest dynamic range, achieving the control necessary for pianissimo passages without the need for much rebound from the drum and also allowing for very loud fortissimo strokes from the arm.
+German grip provides a wide dynamic range, achieving the control necessary for pianissimo passages without the need for much rebound from the drum and also allowing for very loud fortissimo strokes from the arm.

 American grip

 American grip is a hybrid of the French grip and German grip.
-The palms of the hands typically are at about a 45-degree angle, and both the fingers and wrist are used to propel the stick, which is positioned parallel to the forearm.
+The palms of the hands typically are at about a 45-degree angle to the drum and both the fingers and wrist are used to move the stick.
 This grip is considered a general-purpose grip by percussionists because it combines the power and larger wrist motion of the German grip with the quick finger strokes of the French grip.
 Each element of the stroke, finger or wrist motion, can be isolated as needed.
-Instruments it is used to play include snare drums and xylophones.
+It is widely used on membranophone instruments (drums).